Catalysts/makethings/workshops/3d/modelling.md

 ## Additional sources
 You want to tinker more in 3D modelling or Tinkercad did not satisfy you?

-Here is a list of free 3D modelling software we created for you:
+Here is a list that we compiled for you, pointing to free 3D modelling software:

 - Autodesk 123D - design: <http://apps.123dapp.com/design/>
 - Sketchup - <http://www.sketchup.com/> (plugin needed for stl exports)